pb1n/LEDMeshProject/README.md

 | WebSocket Status | 2 | - |
 | Mesh Network | - | 5 |

 The Rx and Tx status lights blink when data is received and transmitted, respectively.
 The Wi-Fi indicator will flash until a network is joined successfully, remaining illuminated.
-The WebSocket status light will illuminate when the connection is establish.
+The WebSocket status light will illuminate when the connection is established.
 The mesh network indicator will illuminate upon successful connection/network establishment.

 #### Flashing the ESP32s
 Once wired, the set up is mostly complete.
 The only outstanding task before flashing is to modify the network addresses and local network credentials in [PATH TO GATEWAY](NodeMesh/NodeMesh.ino).